 The most important thing you can do to prevent most any illness is to wash your hands frequently.
 Washing hands reduces the risk of transmission of viruses and bacteria.
 Learn how important it is to wash your hands and how to do it properly.

 A question that comes up frequently when it comes to washing your hands is what type of soap to use.
 Do those antibacterial soaps really protect you more than regular soap?
 Find out where the research stands on antibacterial soap.

 2. Flu Vaccines

-The traditional and nasal flu vaccines are the best way to prevent the flu.
-Although not 100% effective, the flu shot provides very good protection against the influenza virus.
+The flu vaccine is the best way to prevent the flu.
+Although not 100% effective, the flu shot provides very good protection against influenza and is the best option we have right now.
 A few groups of people should always get a flu shot.
 Complications from the flu just aren't worth the risk of not getting the vaccine.

 3. Staying Healthy Around Others

 Whether you are at work or at home, being around sick people greatly increases your risk of getting sick.
 Even though these situations may not always be in your control, you can take a few steps to protect yourself.
 Find out how to live your life and stay germ free.